apache/celeborn/docs/monitoring.md

   - namespace=CPU
     - JVMCPUTime
-        - The JVM costs cpu time.

   - namespace=system
     - LastMinuteSystemLoad
         - The average system load for the last minute.
     - AvailableProcessors
-        - The amount of system available processors.

   - namespace=JVM
     - This source provides information on JVM metrics using the